 Brian Chesky had $1,000 and could not make rent.
-The resource that saved him was not a loan or an investor — it was three air mattresses already in the closet and a design conference that had sold out every hotel in San Francisco.
+The resource that saved him was not a loan or an investor.
+It was three air mattresses already in the closet and a design conference that had sold out every hotel in San Francisco.
 The demand was visible; the supply was sitting unused in his apartment.
 That is how Airbnb started.
-Larry Page described Google's capital allocation strategy in similar terms: the job is to identify where there is capacity — people, money, relationships — that is not fully deployed, and find the use case that needs it.
+Larry Page described Google's capital allocation strategy in similar terms: the job is to identify where there is capacity (people, money, relationships) that is not fully deployed, and find the use case that needs it.
 Android had ten people when Google acquired it; the asset was the team and the codebase, undervalued by everyone except Page.
 The question that unlocks this kind of thinking is not 'what do I need to build this?' but 'what already exists that I am not using?'
 Unused capacity is everywhere:

 - spare rooms